Pitchnogle/commodore64/basic/joy2_test/README.md

 105 u=(j2 and 1)=1
 ```

-The last section displays the logic values.
-It then just jumps back to reading the joystick again and on and on.
+The last section displays the logic values then repeats.
 ```
 110 rem print values
 120 poke fv,49+f